algibson1/algibson1/README.md

 ## Hi There! 👋
 I'm Artemy!

-I'm a software engineer with a certificate in back-end engineering from Turing School of Software and Design.
+I'm a Data Quality Analyst, and part-time back-end engineering tutor!

 ### ⭐️ My favorite part of the tech industry:
 How much there is to learn!
 With technology constantly evolving, there will never be a shortage of learning opportunities.